movestore/movestore.github.io/publish_app.md

 # Publication of Apps

 For recognition, trackability and documentation, Apps that are running on MoveApps can be published with a DOI in specified versions.
-This will be supported by our library and is an automatised process.
+This will be supported by our library and is an automated process.

 ## How to publish your Apps
 NOT YET